 This means that users with visual impairments or motor impairments are capable of using your site"

-We have used XHTML 1.0 and CSS that conforms to specification, as laid out by the W3C because we believe that usability and accessibility must have a solid foundation.
-If anything on this web site does not validate correctly, please contact the Site Administration, and not the Plone Team.
+We have used HTML CSS that conforms to specification, as laid out by the W3C because we believe that usability and accessibility must have a solid foundation.
+If anything on this web site does not validate correctly, please contact the Site Administration.

 We have also endeavoured to achieve AA accessibility as measured against version 1.0 of the WCAG.
 We are aware however, that a number of the checkpoints of the WCAG are subjective - and although we are sure that we have met them squarely, there may be instances where interpretation may vary.

-Whilst UHI strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
+Whilst we strive to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.